satymshrma/satymshrma/README.md

 ### Hi 👋

 I'm Satyam.
+(He/Him)
 I'm a Software Engineer from Dehradun, Uttrakhand, India.

-I have little experience in big data, machine learning, and AI technologies, and I like working with user-focused software.
-I'm currently aiming to grow as a machine learning engineer.
+I have little experience in big data, machine learning, and AI technologies.
+I like working with user-focused software and aim to grow as a full-stack and machine-learning engineer.

-I am currently studying AI & Web based technologies.
+🌱 I am currently learning AI and web-based technologies.

+I'm open to working remotely, or on-site if the location is in India.

 📫 You can reach me at [@satymshrma](https://t.me/satymshrma) on Telegram, or mail me at satymshrma+DMs@gmail.com